 Figure 3.3 Test discriminates well between patients with the disease (D+) and patients without the disease (D−).
 (A) The distribution of test results in D+ patients differs substantially from the distribution in D− patients.
 (B) This good ROC curve nears the upper left corner of the grid.

+MAK Note: Switch D+ and D- to correspond to text.
+D+ has lower test results.

 Area Under the ROC Curve (AUROC)